lilcoded7/amalithech-sure-cure-vault-test/README.md

 # Amalitech Sure Cure Vault Test

-A Django-based web application for managing secure vault functionality.
+A Next.js-based web application for managing secure vault functionality.
 This project includes a backend built with Django and is configured for deployment on **Vercel**.

 ---